sapcc/keppel/docs/api-spec.md

 | ----- | ---- | ----------- |
 | `accounts[].replication.strategy` | string | The string `on_first_use`. |
 | `accounts[].replication.upstream` | string | The hostname of the upstream registry.
 Must be one of the peers configured for this registry by its operator. |

+### Maintenance mode

+When `accounts[].in_maintenance` is true, the following differences in behavior apply to this account:

+- For primary accounts (i.e. accounts that are not replicas), no new blobs or manifests may be pushed.
+Only pulling and deleting are allowed.
+- For replica accounts, no new blobs or manifests will be replicated.
+Pulling is still allowed, but it becomes possible to delete blobs and manifests.

+Maintenance mode is a significant part of the account deletion workflow: Sending a DELETE request on an account is only allowed while the account is in maintenance mode, and the caller must have deleted all manifests from the account before attempting to DELETE it.

 ## GET /keppel/v1/accounts/:name